-- a) Classroom-Based Assessments- Complete this section with the accommodations used for students taking tests and quizzes in the classroom; - 1) Extended time, word boxes, fewer multiple choice answers (4 to 3), tests read, student answers orally, speech to text - 2) If none, type "Student does not require accommodations" - b) District-Based Assessments- Complete this section with the accommodations needed to and participate in District wide assessments.
+- b) District-Based Assessments- Complete this section with the accommodations needed to and participate in District wide assessments.
 If none, type "Student does not require accommodations" - c) IAR Assessment- Complete this section for students grade 3-8.
 List the specific accommodation(s).
-If none, type "student does not require accommodation(s).
-Make sure to discuss accommodations with your building administrator and consult the IAR Administrator Guidelines. - d) DLM Assessment- Complete this section if the student is eligible for the DLM assessment and will be taking the assessment.
+If none, type "student does not require accommodation(s)".
+Make sure to discuss accommodations with your building administrator and consult the IAR Administrator Guidelines to determine allowable accommodations based on disability. - d) DLM Assessment- Complete this section if the student is eligible for the DLM assessment and will be taking the assessment.
 List the specific accommodation(s).
-If none, type "student does not require accommodations".

-- e) College Board Assessment (SAT/PSAT)- Complete this section if the student will be taking a college board assessment.
+If none, type "student does not require accommodations". - e) College Board Assessment (SAT/PSAT)- Complete this section if the student will be taking a college board assessment.
 List the specific accommodation(s).
 If none, type "student does not require accommodations". - f) Science Assessments- Complete this section for students in grades 4,7, and 11.
 List the specific accommodations needed to participate in the science assessment.
 If none, type "Student does not require accommodations". - g) Physical Fitness Assessment- Complete this section for students taking the Fitness Gram or Brockport Assessment.
 List the specific accommodation(s).
 If none, type "student does not require accommodations". - h) KIDS Assessment- Complete this section for student taking the KIDS Assessment.
 List the specific accommodation(s).
 If none, type "student does not require accommodations". - i) Other Assessments- Make sure to list the assessment to be given and the accommodations needed.
 If none, type "Student does not require accommodations" - j) Access/Alternative Access- For students who are ELL.
 If none, type "Student does not require accommodations"